This recipe is loaded with protein. It’s gluten-free and low-carb.

 The salad should be good for up to four days.
 Store in the refrigerator in an air-tight container.

 Boil and cool the eggs, dice small.
 Open canned tuna, drain while holding the top over the tuna.
 Add to the mixing bowl, mince with the fork.
 Trim the ends of the celery, dice small.
 Chop onion small dice.

 Add the mayo, mix well.
 Serve on top of a toast or wrapped in lettuce.

 For a more mild flavor, I recommend buying tuna packed in water instead of oil.For a low-carb option, serve this salad wrapped in lettuce or Chinese cabbage or on top of cucumber, tomato slices, baby zucchini.

 Natalia is a recipe developer, food photographer, and home cook.
-She started Flavorful Home to document easy real food recipes perfect for busy families.
+She started Flavorful Home to document her recipes and share home cooking tips.
 She loves creating flavorful and nutritious meals while keeping the cooking process simple and joyful!